-Section 13.4 FLSA Exempt.
-Employees allocated to the classification of Nurse Manager (including Nurse Manager - Jail) are exempt from the overtime provisions of the Fair Labor Standards Act ("FLSA") and are not overtime eligible.
+(including Nurse Manager - Jail) and, effective January 1, 2014, employees allocated to the classification of Personal Health Services Supervisor (Clinic) are exempt from the overtime provisions of the Fair Labor Standards Act ("FLSA") and are not overtime eligible.

-Section 13.5 Executive Leave for Nurse Managers.
-Nurse Managers (including Nurse Manager - Jail) are eligible to receive Executive Leave pursuant to the King County Executive Leave Pay and Leave Practices for Executive Administration and Professional Employees (Executive Policy PER 8-1-1).
+Section 13.5 Executive Leave for FLSA Exempt Employees.
+FLSA Exempt Employees are eligible to receive Executive Leave pursuant to the King County Executive Leave Pay and Leave Practices for Executive Administration and Professional Employees (Executive Policy PER 8-1-2).